yasutakatou/secretloader/README.md

 + '[' 0 -ne 0 ']'
 ```

-Update the credentials in ProfileA when it is time to update the credentials.
+Update the credentials in ProfileA when it is time to update the credentials.<br>
-Reflect the updated AWS_SECRET_ACCESS_KEY in the registered Secret Manager.
+Reflect the updated AWS_SECRET_ACCESS_KEY in the registered Secret Manager.<br>

-note) Update AWS_SECRET_ACCESS_KEY; do not change AWS_ACCESS_KEY_ID.
+note) Update AWS_SECRET_ACCESS_KEY; do not change AWS_ACCESS_KEY_ID.<br>

-At the next execution, the profile generation fails because ProfileA cannot be read, but a profile with the new ProfileA information is generated because the read in ProfileB is generated continuously.
+At the next execution, the profile generation fails because ProfileA cannot be read, but a profile with the new ProfileA information is generated because the read in ProfileB is generated continuously.<br>

 ```
 $ bash -x update.sh